 11. Creamed Spinach

-A cheesy, creamy showstopper, creamed spinach with some slightly sour Greek yogurt, or kale with a spoonful of white miso; your guests won’t know what hit them!
+Creamed spinach with some sour Greek yogurt and a spoonful of white miso; your guests won’t know what hit them!

 13. Corn Pudding

-Mix up your corn, eggs, milk, butter, sugar, cornstarch, and a few key spices, and bake!
-It’s that easy, but it makes for a side dish that no one can resist.
+Mix up your corn, eggs, milk, butter, sugar, and cornstarch.
+Add a few key spices, and bake!
+It’s that easy.

 14. Deviled Eggs